-The vermilion flycatcher is an endemic subspecies of the mainland bird of the same name.
+The little vermilion flycatcher is an endemic species to Galapagos and is closely related to the vermillion flycatcher found on the mainland Americas.
 The males have a striking red plumage, with black wings and eye markings.
 The females are much harder to spot with their comparatively drab grayish colour and peach-coloured breast.
 The vermilion flycatchers of Galapagos are slightly smaller and duller than their mainland counterparts, however in Galapagos the male vermilion flycatcher is the only truly bright land bird.

 Like all flycatchers, they feed on a variety of insects, often snatching them and feeding on the wing.
 Their typical habitat is Scalesia, Tournefortia, and Zanthoxylum forest; these are the primary forests that have largely disappeared from the inhabited islands due to clearing for agriculture.